Health and Wellness (HEW)

 HEW 320 PSYCHOACTIVE DRUGS AND HEALTH

-Prerequisite: Sophomore status.
+Prerequisite: HEW 305.
 Widespread effects of drug abuse, its relationship to health and disease, and the implication and application for education and theory.
 Offered fall only.

 HEW 322 PRINCIPLES OF HEALTH PROMOTION SCIENCES